Chart Color Schemes

 Burnside - Wattle Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Burnside-Wattle Park has a higher cultural diversity than most local areas, with 33.8% of its population born overseas and 27.7% speaking a language other than English at home.
+Burnside-Wattle Park has a higher cultural diversity compared to most local areas, with 33.8% of its population born overseas and 27.7% speaking languages other than English at home.
 Christianity is the predominant religion in Burnside-Wattle Park, accounting for 45.4% of the population.
-Judaism is slightly overrepresented compared to Greater Adelaide, comprising 0.3% versus 0.3%.
+Notably, Judaism, comprising 0.3%, is proportionally similar to Greater Adelaide's 0.3%.

 Frequently Asked Questions - Diversity